PratikshaBankar9689/book-my-show-clone/README.md

+# Book My Show

+This is clone of BookMyShow website.This website is basically for entertainment purpose.

+## Technologies used

+In this Project,a few technologies and packages were used,listed below

+1.React
+2.Tailwind
+3.React-Slick
+4.React-Icons
+5.React Context API
+6.Axios
+7.React-router-dom

+## Install the packages

+npx create-react-app app_name
+And
+npm install tailwind css postcss autoprettier react-slick slick-carousel axios

+## Snapshots

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).